macloo/python-beginners/flask/part5_deploy/README.md

 ### Freezer errors

-If your app uses dynamic routes similar to this:
+**If freezing did not work:** This may happen because your app uses dynamic routes similar to this:

 ```python
 @app.route('/actor/<id>')
 ```

-You might need to add [a URL generator](http://pythonhosted.org/Frozen-Flask/#url-generators) to *freeze.py*.
+You might need to add [a URL generator](http://pythonhosted.org/Frozen-Flask/#url-generators) to the *freeze.py* file.

 For example: